Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 the value it will be bound to reflects some local context, which is characterized by the set of branches or tags that the integrator follows.
-Within these branches, each new version committed says "use me, not any previous version";
+Within these branches, each new version committed says “use me, not any previous version”;
 but then branches are subject to filtering at the levels of various modules and their supermodules: a module that doesn’t pass its test doesn’t get promoted to the certified branch;